 Seniors & Disabled

 Proposition 19 will allow those over the age of 55, the severely disabled, and victims of a natural disaster, such as a fire, flood or earthquake, to transfer their current property assessment and the property tax basis when they sell their home and buy a new one.
 Eligible homeowners can now purchase a new home of any value anywhere in the state and take their lower property tax basis with them.
 Further, it allows them to transfer their tax basis up to three times.
-For many seniors who were reluctant to move and risk higher property taxes, Prop.
+For many seniors who were reluctant about selling your home and risk higher property taxes, Prop.
 19 will provide an opportunity to upgrade or downsize in the California community of choice.

 Inheritance of Family Property